HarveyGame/ScriptableAnimationPlayer/README.md

 ## How to use in GDScript:
 + Drop the "ScriptableAnimationPlayer" folder into your project folder
 + open your project
-+ add the "ScriptableAnimationPlayer" under your player
++ add the "ScriptableAnimationPlayer" under your animated character's root object, same as you would an animation tree
 + In the Inspector, set the "Player Path" and "Skeleton Path" to point to your models "AnimationPlayer" and "Skeleton3D" nodes
 + Add a script & edit it for your character, here's an example script
 ```